alplky/Web-Design-Challenge/README.md

 3. Use CSS to style different aspects of the pages.

 ### Navigation Menu:
-Each page has an identical responsive navigation bar that formats to larger and smaller screens depending on screen with.
+Each page has an identical responsive navigation bar that formats to larger and smaller screens depending on screen width.
 Each link label in the menu and drop down will take a user to the corresponding page.
-When collapsed, the navigation bar and drop down menu continue to work as normal.
+When collapsed, the navigation bar and drop-down menu continue to work as normal.

 ### Landing Page
-The landing page describes the project in depth and includes a sidebar of images that link to each plot's page.
+The landing page describes the project in-depth and includes a sidebar of images that link to each plot's page.

 ![Landing_Page](Images/landing.png)
 ![Sm_Landing_Page](Images/landing_sm.png)